 - Healthcare: Portugal’s healthcare system is growing, creating job opportunities for doctors, nurses, and administrators.
 Doctors, particularly specialists, are paid well in Portugal.

-Self-Employed Jobs
+Self-Employed Jobs in Portugal

 If you’re looking to work in Portugal as an expat, you might want to consider self-employment.
 Being self-employed in Portugal means you are responsible for your own business and must register with the Portuguese Labor Authorities as an independent worker.